loopbackio/loopback-next/docs/site/OpenAPI-generator.md

 }
 ```

-- Composite type (anyOf|oneOf|allOf) --> TypeScript union/intersection types
+src/models/id-type.model.ts:

 ```ts
 export type IdType = string | number;
 ```

+src/models/pet.model.ts:

 ```ts
 import {NewPet} from './new-pet.model.ts';
 export type Pet = NewPet & {id: number};
 ```

-Embedded schemas are mapped to TypeScript type literals.

-### Operations

-The generator groups operations (`paths.<path>.<verb>`) by tags.
-If no tag is
+2. The generator groups operations (`paths.<path>.<verb>`) by tags.
+If no tag
-present, it defaults to `OpenApi`.
-For each tag, a controller class is generated
+    is present, it defaults to `OpenApi`.
+For each tag, a controller class is
-to hold all operations with the same tag.
+    generated as `src/controllers/<tag-name>.controller.ts` to hold all
+    operations with the same tag.

+For example,

 ```ts
 import {operation, param} from '@loopback/rest';